General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 A visa is not required for British passports endorsed 'British Citizen' or 'British Subject' (containing a Certificate of Entitlement to the Right of Abode issued by the United Kingdom), nor for holders of identity cards issued by Gibraltar, and endorsed 'Validated for EU travel purposes under the authority of the United Kingdom'.
 No visa is required for stays of up to 90 days for holders of British passports with other endorsements.

 Australian citizens must have a passport that is valid for at least three months beyond the period of intended stay in Iceland.
 No visa is required for a stay of up to three months in any six-month period.
+Passport issued more than 10 years prior to date of travel are not accepted.

 South African citizens must have a passport that is valid for at least three months beyond the period of intended stay, and a valid Schengen visa, to enter Iceland.